Andrewkizito/company-abc-backend/README.md

 This API application exposes the following endpoints:

 ### Api Endpoints

+### Products
 `/products`: This handles all the requests that involve creation, and updating of products that in mongodb database.

 #### Methods
-*GET* - This will return a list of all procts in the database
+*Get* - This will return a list of all procts in the database

-*POST* - This will create A new product by passing in a payload inform of formData with the following fields accompanied with an Authorization header with the auth token.
+*Post* - This will create A new product by passing in a payload inform of formData with the following fields accompanied with an Authorization header with the auth token.
 - productName: The name of the product
 - description: Short sumamry about product
 - image: Name of the image file to be used